Asst/Assoc Prof - Ag Sensing, Internet-of-Things, and Real-Time Low-Power Science

-As part of this initiative, the Department of Computer Science and Engineering (http://cse.unl.edu) invites applications for a tenure-track faculty position at the Assistant or Associate Professor level.
+As part of this initiative, the School of Computing (http://computing.unl.edu) invites applications for a tenure-track faculty position at the Assistant or Associate Professor level.
 The successful candidate will contribute to the undergraduate and graduate academic programs within the department and demonstrate a commitment to excellence in both research and teaching.

-The Department of Computer Science and Engineering consists of 45 faculty, 900 undergraduate students, and 125 graduate students.
-UNL offers an outstanding infrastructure for conducting research, including a remotely accessible city-wide wireless testbed, indoor and outdoor aerial robotics facilities, access to farm test plots, a full range of computing facilities, and the Holland Computing Center (hcc.unl.edu).
+The School of Computing consists of 45 faculty, 900 undergraduate students, and 125 graduate students.
+UNL offers an outstanding infrastructure for conducting research, including a remotely accessible city-wide wireless testbed, indoor and outdoor aerial robotics facilities, access to farm test plots, a full range of computing facilities, and the Holland Computing Center (https://hcc.unl.edu/).
 Opportunities for collaborations include the College of Engineering and the Institute of Agriculture and Natural Resources.

 As an EO/AA employer, qualified applicants are considered for employment without regard to race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation.
 See http://www.unl.edu/equity/notice-nondiscrimination.